This post has been updated on November 17, 2023

-Calculating the Cost to Build a SaaS System: Profit vs. SpendThe potential to earn passive income by building a Software as a Service (SaaS) system is very alluring, but what will you have to put in up front to get there?
+Calculating Saas Development Cost: Profit vs. SpendThe potential to earn passive income by building a Software as a Service (SaaS) system is very alluring, but how much money will you have to invest up front to get there?
 Determining your cost to build a SaaS can be more complicated than you might think.
-We’ve built a number of SaaS systems and want to share with you how to estimate your spend on each part of the project, avoid costly mistakes and get the most for your money.
-One of the first questions more people with a great idea for a SaaS ask is:
+We’ve built a number of SaaS systems and want to show you how to estimate your spend on each part of the project, avoid costly mistakes, and get the most for your money.
+One of the first questions that people with a great SaaS idea ask is:

 Is building software worth the investment?